Man City win the Premier League for the fourth time as it goes down to the final game of the season against Brighton!

 15:38 – Heartbreak for Liverpool.
 City had now taken the lead through centre-back Aymeric Laporte.
 A corner from Mahrez was met by an unchallenged Laporte who headed the ball down and into the net.
 Pep was now back on top by a point.

 15:47 – Half time in both games.
-Liverpool were in control but needed a huge favour from Brighton.
+Liverpool was in control but needed a huge favour from Brighton.
 They hadn’t scored twice at home since December 4th.

 16:21 – The last thing Liverpool wanted.
 Riyad Mahrez finishing superbly from the edge of the box.
 Sending Brighton defenders one way before cutting onto his right foot and putting it in the top corner.

 16:29 – Title race over.
 City had won a free-kick 25 yards out from goal.
 Midfielder Gundogan stepped up and got the ball up and over the wall into the net.
-Brighton weren’t recovering this and it was just waiting for the final whistle now.
+Brighton was not about to recover this and it was just waiting for the final whistle now.

 16:49 – Party time.
 The whistle had gone at Brighton and City were confirmed Premier League Champions 18/19.